mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 =========

-If you connect to an Shoutcast server the default :guilabel:`Login` name is “admin”.
+If you connect to an Shoutcast server the default :guilabel:`Login` name is ``admin``.
 It is not necessary to specify a mount point.
 The password will be provided by your streaming server provider.

 .. _MP3 Streaming: